 This artificially-assembled collection consists of materials relating to international World's Fairs and Expositions, including photographs; postcards; written travelogues or personal accounts of the fairs; ephemera, including programs and printed souvenirs; lithographs and engravings; and physical objects.
 The materials date from the 1830s to the 1960s.

-Kent D. Currie was an expert of printing and typography who lived in Baltimore, Maryland.
+Kent D. Currie was a printer and typographer who lived in Baltimore, Maryland.
 The bulk of the collection is formed by Currie's collection of type samples.
 It includes brochures from Europe, in particular Holland and United States, with a significant attention to Baltimorean type designers.
 Noteworthy is also Currie's correspondence.
 The papers span the 1920s to 1950s.